 FURROW, a two person exhibition with artists R. Blair Sullivan and Kevin Lips.
-This exhibit at TURN Gallery will feature Sullivan’s chemigrams and Lips’ sculpture.
+This exhibition at TURN Gallery will feature R. Blair Sullivan’s chemigrams and Kevin Lips’s sculptures.

 R. Blair Sullivan’s chemigrams are meditations on the micro-organisms involved in the process of photosynthesis, cyanobacteria.
 Like a plant, a chemigram, which is a cameraless photograph, is dependent upon light for its creation.
-For Sullivan, the "furrow" is his sculpting stage, set not with a tool, but rather human hands, where the growth process is encouraged and manipulated.
+For R. Blair Sullivan, the "furrow" is his sculpting stage, set not with a tool, but rather human hands, where the growth process is encouraged and manipulated.
 Dents and grooves depict the harsh reality of the human effect on the fragility of our environment.
-His skill lies in his inherent ability to balance abandon and control, mapping the resist that reflects the unpredictability of human interaction with nature and questions our habitual manners, shared mythologies, and everyday attractions and actions.
+His skill lies in his inherent ability to balance abandon and control, mapping the resist that reflects the unpredictability of human interaction with nature.
+R. Blair Sullivan questions our habitual manners, shared mythologies, and everyday attractions and actions.

 R. Blair Sullivan has exhibited at Van DeWeghe (New York, NY), Marianne Boesky (New York, NY), the Journal Gallery (New York, NY), and MoMa PS1 (New York, NY).
 His work is in the Reykjavik Living Arts Museum (Iceland).